 Examples of our work

-The Lambeth Together Equality, Diversity and Inclusion programme supports initiatives and events such as the Black Londoners Health and Wellbeing Day, held in October 2021.
+The Lambeth Together Equality, Diversity and Inclusion Working Group supports initiatives and events such as the Black Londoners Health and Wellbeing Day, held in October 2021.
 The aim of this event was to promote health and provide prevention support to Black communities in Lambeth.
 We co-designed this with the voluntary and community sector, health professionals and community leaders, supported by Public Health England and the Greater London Authority.
 It received excellent feedback and engagement, with over 500 community members attending.